syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Open-and-save-Word-document-in-DropBox-Cloud-Storage.md

 ## Prerequisites

-* Create a Dropbox API App, by following the official documentation provided by Dropbox [link](https://www.dropbox.com/developers/documentation/dotnet#tutorial).
-The process involves visiting the Dropbox Developer website and using their App Console to set up your API app.
-This app will allow you to interact with Dropbox programmatically, enabling secure access to files and data.
+* Create a DropBox API App, by following the official documentation provided by DropBox [link](https://www.dropbox.com/developers/documentation/dotnet#tutorial).
+The process involves visiting the DropBox Developer website and using their App Console to set up your API app.
+This app will allow you to interact with DropBox programmatically, enabling secure access to files and data.

 ## Open Word document from DropBox Cloud Storage